alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

-talk midway through if anybody does feel uncomfortable and wants to step out for a few minutes I will absolutely not be offended so let's start off with an example this is an app called square cache it's a nice little mobile payments platform it's designed to be fast easy
+talk midway through if anybody does feel uncomfortable and wants to step out for a few minutes I will absolutely not be offended

+{% slide assume_worst_intent 3 %}

+so let's start off with an
+example this is an app called square cache it's a nice little mobile payments platform it's designed to be fast easy